altocodenl/TODIS/readme.md

             lastName Squire
 ```

 Note how we indented `1` and `2` to the right of `musicians`.
-Now, we have a single hash which contains a list, which in turn contains two hashes, each of them containing three texts.
+Now, we have a single hash which contains a list, which in turn contains two hashes, each of them containing one number and two texts.

 In some cases, it is convenient to put dots instead of numbers for each of the keys of a list.
 For example, the data above could be represented as: